dpguthrie/yahooquery/README.md

 ```python
 tickers = Ticker(['aapl', 'msft'])

 # is equivalent to
 tickers = Ticker('aapl msft')

 # is equivalent to
 tickers = Ticker('aapl, msft')
 ```

+### New to 2.0.0

+Additional keyword arguments can be passed to the class to modify certain behavior:
+- `asynchronous`:  Pass `asynchronous=True` and requests made with multiple symbols will be made asynchronously.
+Default is `False`
+- `max_workers`:  Pass `max_workers=<n>` and modify how many workers are available to make asynchronous requests.
+This is only used when `asynchronous=True` is passed as well.
+Default is `8`
+- `proxies`:  Pass `proxies={'http': ..., 'https': ...}` to use a proxy when making a request.
+This is **recommended** when making asynchronous requests.
+- `formatted`: Pass `formatted=True` to receive most numeric data in the following form:  `'price': {'raw': 126000000000, 'fmt': '$126B'}`  Default is `False`
+- `username` and `password`:  If you subscribe to Yahoo Finance Premium, pass your `username` and `password`.
+You will be logged in and will now be able to access premium properties / methods.
+All premium properties / methods begin with `p_`.  **You do not need to be logged in to access all other properties and methods.**

 ## Data